TurtleJayWang/CSresearch/README.md

 * DLSS Deep Learning Super Sampling
 * Foveat rendering

-### 4. Some utilities

-Since ray tracing is relatively more "mature" than other realms, so focusing on utilities can give me more topics to research.
-But I have not thought of any of the topics about utilities(The only thing crossed my mind is making a game engine).

 ## Papers, tutorials, and books to read
 1. Nvidia Efficient Sparse Voxel Octree
 [https://research.nvidia.com/sites/default/files/pubs/2010-02_Efficient-Sparse-Voxel/laine2010i3d_paper.pdf](https://)